zenobio93/seat-docs/docs/admin_guides/sso.md

 ## introduction
 SeAT supports authenticating users using CCP's EVE SSO services.
 Technical details behind the SSO implementation can be found [here](https://eveonline-third-party-documentation.readthedocs.io/en/latest/sso/index.html).

 Authenticating users using SSO effectively means that users may authenticate to SeAT using only their existing EVE Online credentials, and not have to worry about another set of credentials for SeAT.
 You *do not* have access to the credentials itself as that is handled entirely by CCP.
-Only once authentication is succesful from an EVE Online perspective will the users browser redirect back with a user object provided by CCP.
+Only once authentication is successful from an EVE Online perspective will the users browser redirect back with a user object provided by CCP.
 We use this user object to auth the user in SeAT.

 EVE SSO Support is not enabled by default as it requires some setup steps unique to your install.